smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ```
 20. Now navigate to the repositories in GitHub, select Actions, and then manually run the content-api workflow.

-21. Next, setup the **content-init** workflow.
-Follow the same steps as the previous `content-api` workflow for the `content-init.yml` file, remembering to update the `resourceGroupName` by replacing the `[SHORT_SUFFIX]` with your DeploymentId and `containerRegistryName`,`containerRegistry` with the values which you noted earlier in Task 7.

-22. Commit and push the changes to the Git repository.
-After pushing changes navigate back to the repositories in GitHub, select Actions, and then manually run the content-init workflow.
+21. Commit and push the changes to the Git repository:

    ```bash
    git add .